Is your loved one being scammed? What are the signs and what can you do about it?

 A properly regulated financial adviser would never expect someone to take large sums of money out of their bank to hand over to someone nor would they expect a client to make a decision without giving it due consideration so alarm bells should ring if your friend or family member says this is the case.

 Encourage them to say they want time to think things through and to speak to someone they trust such as a financial adviser, friend or family member.
-All such incidents should be reported to Action Fraud (see details at the back of this guide).
+All such incidents should be reported to Action Fraud.

 What can be done?